 While we were living in Waco Texas, we performed a Christmas show for the local orphanage, complete with dances from Tahiti, Russia, and Japan.
 My mother taught all her daughters to dance, while my father built a sound system and a lightbox for the show.
 Just one of those unique things we did.
 We labored for months to deliver a two-hour show with goodies to hand out afterward and a Santa to listen to their wishes.

 The show was a huge success.
 The kids were ecstatic, having never had such a treat growing up in that little orphanage in the tiny town of Waco.

-After the show the well-meaning woman in charge of the orphanage, thanked my father for the fantastic show.
-Then said to him in all sincerity, “we made her sad because our being of mixed race meant we would never fit in.
+After the show, the well-meaning woman in charge of the orphanage thanked my father for the fantastic show.
+Then said to him in all sincerity, “we made her sad because our being of the mixed race meant we would never fit in.
 We would never succeed or be accepted.”

 After all the joy we had provided for those children, she told my father it would have been better if he had never brought us into this world at all.

 God never meant for it to be that way.
 My father chewed on this for a moment and responded. “ Lady, I hope I’m standing there at the pearly gates with God when she tells you what it’s really all about.”
 He turned on his heels and exited stage left.

 I can only imagine what that woman was thinking.
 As she watched my perfect white father wander off to his little dark family, waiting outside beneath the canopy of stars.

 Those were placed in the sky by some she god never even contemplated before.